millipedes/netpbm_graphing_library/README.md

 # Netpbm C Graphing Library

+I re-wrote this library in a much cleaner/more efficient manner [here](https://github.com/millipedes/C-Netpbm-Function-Grapher)

 ## :chart_with_upwards_trend: Purpose
 The idea of this project is to make a `plot` function in C that will take the user's input (either a functions or collection of points) and generate a graph